medwards/CircleMUD/README.md

-# CircleMUD 3.0-modern
+# CircleMUD 3.1-modern

-An update to CircleMUD 3.0 to enable easier integration with new frontends.
+An update to CircleMUD 3.1 to enable easier integration with new frontends.
 Included is integration with Slack and a trait interface that allows implementing other integration transparently to the legacy CircleMUD codebase.

+See `README` for the original instructions.

 ## Building